'Welcome To The Party, Zoom': Video App's Rules Lead To Accusations Of Censorship

 Rabab Abdulhadi, a professor at San Francisco State University's College of Ethnic Studies, planned an "open classroom" event in which Khaled was to participate.

-But the night before the event, Abdulhadi received a message from the university's provost: Zoom was cancelling the livestream over legal concerns.
+But the night before the event, Abdulhadi received a message from the university's provost: Zoom was canceling the livestream over legal concerns.

 Abdulhadi says she was told, "We might be implicated in criminal activities of material support for terrorism and that might include imprisonment and a fine."

 Abdulhadi didn't fear those consequences.
-She says her own lawyers had assured her that inviting Khaled to speak publicly is not tantamount to providing material support to terrorists, a broadly-defined federal statute that prosecutors have used to arrest individuals for everything from fighting alongside terrorist groups to exchanging Twitter messages with them.
+She says her own lawyers had assured her that inviting Khaled to speak publicly is not tantamount to providing material support to terrorists, as broadly defined in a federal statute that prosecutors have used to arrest individuals for everything from fighting alongside terrorist groups to exchanging Twitter messages with them.

 To Abdulhadi, Khaled is a feminist icon and radical nationalist whose planned talk on resistance movements had captured wide attention.
 Some 1,500 people had RSVP'd to tune in to the event on Zoom.